Last year, I grew my SEO traffic by about 1,320% to my blog despite only writing less than a dozen posts.

 However, setting up your WordPress site for SEO is important.
 Ignoring these steps can significantly reduce search engine traffic to your site.

 The good news is that it doesn’t take too long to do and it’s pretty easy if you follow these simple steps.
-You should be able to complete these steps in under a half hour.
+You should be able to complete these steps on how to set up SEO in WordPress in under a half hour.

 There are tons of plugins for SEO for WordPress, but the only one you really need when you get started is Yoast SEO.
 Yoast is an all inclusive plugin that contains everything you need to make your site SEO friendly.